 Hello!
 Welcome to my storytelling and business site.
 If you are looking for information about my children’s books, please visit www.catweatherillauthor.com

-But if you’d like to read more about my storytelling work – what I do and why I love to do it – you are absolutely in the right place!
+But if you’d like to read more about my storytelling and narrative work – what I do and why I love to do it – you are absolutely in the right place!
 Let’s begin.

 First a question I am often asked…